 - Catedral Metropolitana de la Inmaculada Concepción.

 Peruse through cobblestone roads leading to large squares.
 All contain beautified green spaces.
-Generally, you’ll find statues of historic figures who shaped history in the country.
+Generally, you’ll find statues of historical figures who shaped history in the country.

 You can travel through these centers on your own time.
 However, take a guided tour if you desire lessons of what you are viewing.